 These enchiladas reheat very well in the oven and I had leftovers for lunch the next two days.
 It works better to reheat enchiladas in the oven as it keeps them from getting too soft.

-Use multiple pans if you run out of room!
+Use multiple pans if you need to.

 I was very impressed with how delicious they were with so little prep work.

 Are you making this recipe?
 I want to see!
 Don’t forget to tag me on instagram @buildyourbite and hashtag #buildyourbite with your recipe pictures.